 Day 7: Drive to Swakopmund

-From Sossusvlei, you will head north and then west towards Swakopmund – the road does a kind of right angle because it has to circumnavigate the Namib sand sea.
+At the half-point of your Namibia 2-week itinerary, from Sossusvlei, you will head north and then west towards Swakopmund.
+The road does a kind of right angle because it has to circumnavigate the Namib Desert sand sea.

 This is another long day of driving, in part because the road is quite bumpy, so best to start early.
 Along the way, there are a few places to stop, including: